nai-labs/vox_machina/README.md

    - The data stream panel shows the JSON events being exchanged

 5. **Recording and Exporting**:
-   - All sessions are automatically recorded
+   - Audio can be manually exported using the export buttons
+   - Two export options are available near the waveform visualizer:
+     - "Export Last" - Saves only the most recent AI response
+     - "Export Full" - Saves the entire conversation from the current session
-   - Audio files are saved to the outputs/ directory
+   - All exported files are saved to the outputs/ directory with timestamps
-   - Both AI and user audio are captured and can be combined
-   - Files are timestamped for easy reference
+   - Exported audio has silent gaps (>1 second) automatically removed

 6. **Ending a Session**:
    - Click "STOP SESSION" to terminate the connection